 Workplace productivity is, simply put, getting your business’s tasks done efficiently in the shortest time span possible.

-Low or inefficient workplace productivity means that work isn’t getting done!
+First, low or inefficient workplace productivity means that work isn’t getting done, and measuring it lets you know this!
 What’s more, if employees feel like they aren’t being meaningfully productive—and are instead doing “busy work” such as sitting in pointless meetings—it can seriously impact morale, which can lead to low employee retention or staff burnout.

 Improved- or high-workplace productivity, on the other hand, is about making the most of the resources you already have, which can boost your business without any extra investment.
 What’s more, employees engaged in meaningful work means better morale and all the benefits that come with it.